 Subversion repository at https://dist.apache.org/repos/dist/.

-Once a release vote passes, the release manager should
+Once a release vote passes, the release manager should add the artifacts

 (plus signature and hash files) into this location.
 Each project is responsible for